-- 1. Try out your ideas about the passage: in class, in tutorial, or in other discussions. - 2.
-(MF: this suggestion may be less helpful for our materials).
+- 1. Try out your ideas about the passage. - 2.
 Consult critical sources if you are curious to see how your own results jive with those of others.
-You can search the most comprehensive bibliography of essays and books of literary interpretation, which is the Modern Languages Association bibliography, through the MIT libraries website: http://collections.chadwyck.com.libproxy.mit.edu/home/home_mla.jsp.
-You may also find Google Scholar useful. - 3.
+You can search the most comprehensive bibliography of essays and books of literary interpretation, which is the Modern Languages Association bibliography, through the MIT libraries website. - 3.
 Find a compelling way to convey your results in prose.
 Remember that your own writing is a narrative, and that it is designed to have a certain impact for your reader.
 Written notes you make about the process of close reading will help you immensely when you write your papers.